Evangelap/bootcamp/README.md

-# bootcamp
+# Coding bootcamp exercises
-This repo is for the exercises of the bootcamp courses
+This repo is for the exercises of the bootcamp courses.